coq/coq/dev/doc/xml-protocol-8.5.md

   giving updates on the current state of sentences/stateIds, worker-thread status, etc.

+In the descriptions of feedback syntax below, wherever a `state_id` tag may occur, there may instead be an `edit_id` tag.

 * <a name="feedback-addedaxiom">Added Axiom</a>: in response to `Axiom`, `admit`, `Admitted`, etc.
 ```html
 <feedback object="state" route="0">